|

 sold it to Bishop Tyrrell, the Anglican Bishop of Newcastle,

-in 1848 whence it served as an Episcopal residence known as
+in 1848 whence it served as an episcopal residence known as

 Bishopscourt until 1912.
 It subsequently became a boys' home